Libor scandal: Reforms

 As of July 2013, the administration of Libor has itself become a regulated activity overseen by the UK's Financial Conduct Authority.
 Furthermore, knowingly or deliberately making false or misleading statements in relation to benchmark-setting had been made a criminal offence in UK law under the Financial Services Act 2012.
 The Danish, Swedish, Canadian, Australian and New Zealand Libor rates were terminated.

 From the end of July 2013, only five currencies and seven maturities were to be quoted every day (35 rates), reduced from 150 different Libor rates – 15 maturities for each of ten currencies, making it more likely that the rates submitted are underpinned by real trades.
+During this time, it remained uncertain how the unwinding or restructuring or replacement of Libor would proceed.

 Since the beginning of July 2013, each individual submission from the banks is embargoed for three months to reduce the motivation to submit a false rate to portray a flattering picture of creditworthiness.

 As of July 2013, a new code of conduct, introduced by a new interim oversight committee, built on this by outlining the systems and controls firms need to have in place around Libor.
 For example, each bank must now have a named person responsible for Libor, accountable if there is any wrongdoing.
 The banks must keep records so that they can be audited by the regulators if necessary.

 As of early 2014, NYSE Euronext has taken over the administration of Libor from the British Bankers Association.
 The new administrator is NYSE Euronext Rates Administration Limited, a London-based, UK registered company, regulated by the UK's Financial Conduct Authority.